probmods/webppl/README.md

 **Using additional header files**

-Sometimes, it is useful to define external functions that are able to access the store, continuation, and address arguments that are present at any point in a webppl program (but usually not exposed to the user).
+Sometimes, it is useful to define external functions that are able to access the store, continuation, and address arguments that are present at any point in a webppl program but usually not exposed to the user.
 Let's use the example of a function that makes the current address available in WebPPL:

 1. Write a Javascript file that exports the functions you want to use: